-The back wall was designed to be a semi-symmetrical grand coda at the end of the space, drawing the eye down the full length of the showroom.
-Here, I used the more muted grey colourway of the tile-wallpaper, in tandem with the ‘Jali Trellis’ stone effect paper.
-Small wall returns were painted in a contrasting terracotta red to pick up the tones in associated accessories.
+Then, as you progress through the store, the colour mood gradually changes from mustard to green, on the walls and underfoot.
+It ends with a semi-symmetrical grand coda at the end of the space, drawing the eye down the full length of the showroom.
+Here, I used the more muted grey colourway of the tile-wallpaper, but combined with Bullard’s ‘Jali Trellis’ stone effect paper for extra impact.
+Small wall returns were painted in a contrasting terracotta red to pick up the tones of associated accessories.

-Finally, a small side room saw the two previous languages combine to draw the consumer to explore a previously rather forgotten corner.
+Finally, a small side room saw the two previous languages combine to draw the consumer through to explore a previously rather forgotten corner.